leowalker89/multinomial_logistic_regression_project/README.md

-# multinomial_logistic_regression_project
+# Multinomial Logistic Regression Project

 Repo for a group project for CS 4442 Advanced Probability and Statistics for Data Science

-**Group Members:** Ignacio Luque, Leo Walker, Sarah Millard, and Jackie Vogel
+#### **Group Members:** Ignacio Luque, Leo Walker, Sarah Millard, and Jackie Vogel

-Multinomial Logistic Regression is useful for predicting an outcome that can be one of multiple categories.
+**Multinomial Logistic Regression** is useful for predicting an outcome that can be one of multiple categories.
 An example can be predicting the type of disease a patient has based on their symptoms.
 A bank could also use it to classify a customer as low, medium, or high risk for loans.

 There are some **data requirements** for Multinomial Logistic Regression.
 The outcome variable has to be categorical with more than 2 levels.
 The predictor variables can be either categorical or continuous.
 The relationships between the independent and dependent variables must be linear.
 The observations/records in the data must be independent of each other, meaning that they should not influence each other.
 Independent variables should not be highly correlated with each other.